Quickstart Tutorial

 Monitoring your first ML model with UpTrain

-In , we consider a binary classification task of human orientation while exercising.
+In examples/human_orientation_classification/run.ipynb, we consider a binary classification task of human orientation while exercising.
 That is, given the location of 17 key-points of the body such as the nose, shoulders, wrist, hips, ankles, etc., the model tries to predict whether the person is in a horizontal (see image 1 below) or a vertical (see image 2 below) position.

 Input: 34-dimensional vector that contains the x and y positions of the 17 key-points.
 Output: Orientation (horizontal or vertical)